ipfs/specs/IPIP/0342-content-router-discovery.md

 content routing information from the other peers they are and have been connected with.

+Conceptually, propagation of content routers will look like nodes gossiping their knowledge of router existance to each other.
+Initially, we expect that the current topology will look a bit more like a feedback loop over a bipartite graph - where one side of the graph is the set of general purpose IPFS nodes, and the other side are the bootstrap and core-infrastructural nodes with high connectivity in the network.

 ### 1. content-routing as a libp2p protocol

-IPFS nodes will advertise and coordinate discover of content routers using a new libp2p protocol advertised as "".
+IPFS nodes will advertise and coordinate discover of content routers using a new libp2p protocol advertised as "/ipfs/content-router-discovery/1.0.0".

 The protocol will follow a request-response model.
-A node will open a a stream on the protocol when it wants to discover new content routers it does not already know.
+A node will open a stream on the protocol when it wants to discover new content routers it does not already know.
-It will send a bloom filter as it's query.
+The node wants to request the best set of known content routers from it's peer that it does not already know.
+The query will make use of a bloom filter to support this prioritization without leaking the exact list of known content routers that the client already knows.

-* The size of the bloom filter is chosen by the client, and is sized such that it receives a greater than 99% certainly that it receives a useful response.
+* The size of the bloom filter is chosen by the client.
+It is sized such that it has a greater than 99% certainly that it will receive a useful response.
 The maximum size of a query may be capped by the server, but can be effectively considered to be under 10kb.
 * The client will hash it's known content routers into the bloom filter to set bits in the filter at the locations to which these known routers hash.
-* The server will have a parameter for a number of servers it wants to return to content routing queries.
+* The server will have a parameter for a number of servers it wants to return to content discovery queries.
 By default this will be 10.
 (This default is picked as the result of modeling router propagation).
 It will iterate through it's list of known content routers, hashing them against the bloom filter and selecting the top routers that are not already known to the client.
 It will return this list, along with it's reliability score for each.
-This response is structured as an IPLD list lists, conceptually:
+This response is structured as a list, conceptually:
 ```json
 [
   ["https://cid.contact/", 0.95],